-The Trump administration has withdrawn a proposed law to screen truckers for a dangerous sleep condition.
-Sleep apnea can threaten the lives of every driver on the road, but the Trumpernaut sees it as an unnecessary regulation.
-No need to test truck drivers for sleep apnea, says Trump and Co.
+The Trump administration has withdrawn a proposed law to screen truckers for a hazardous sleep condition.
+Sleep apnea can threaten the lives of every driver on the road, because sleep-deprived drivers are a potential danger to every other driver.
+Nevertheless, President Trump sees it as an unnecessary regulation overly burdensome to truckers.

 How Asleep should Truckers Be on the Road?